Is a low-carb or keto diet right for you?

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
 Our policy is in many ways similar to other documents of its kind.

-In 2008, Dr. Eric Westman led a randomized study that showed a ketogenic diet had more robust results than a low glycemic index diet for diabetes control, although both had positive effects.18
+In 2008, Dr. Eric Westman led a randomized study that showed a ketogenic diet had more robust results than a low glycemic index diet for diabetes control, although both had positive effects.21

-A year later, another randomized trial of a low-carb Mediterranean diet also showed more effectiveness than a low-fat diet.19 However, another randomized trial showed that at one year, the low carb group (33 percent of total calories) was similar to the low-fat group in terms of diabetes control.
-Randomized trials of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.05 to 7.71 after a 74-week intervention.20 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.21
+A year later, another randomized trial of a low-carb Mediterranean diet also showed more effectiveness than a low-fat diet.22 However, another randomized trial showed that at one year, the low carb group (33 percent of total calories, or 165 grams on a 2,000 calorie diet) was similar to the low-fat group in terms of diabetes control.
+Randomized trials of a vegan diet showed marginal improvements in diabetes markers and blood sugar control, with a reduction in HbA1c from 8.05 to 7.71 after a 74-week intervention.23 A paleo diet also showed modest improvement in diabetes markers and blood sugar control compared to a standard diabetes diet.24

 In fact, any improvement upon a standard American diet is likely to show some benefit for type 2 diabetes, but when it comes to degree of improvement, it appears that low-carb and ketogenic diet get top marks.